UoB-COMSM0110/2024-group-3/docs/report/evaluation.md

 ---

 ## Quantitative Analysis
-On the 14.04 Chris and Florence put together a meeting between our group and 5 other groups.
-Combined we all took turns playing one another's games and recording feedback for both the quantitative and qualitative testing components of our code.
+On the 14 April Chris and Florence put together a meeting between our group and five other groups.
+We all took turns playing one another's games and recording feedback for both the quantitative and qualitative testing components of our code.
 For the quantitative testing we used the NASA TLX questionnaire to make sure that our game's two difficulty modes varied substantially in ease of play :

 ### Easy Mode
 body